This post is part 2 in a series about true beauty. Click for Part 1.

 In other words, as many of have said over the years, Beauty is in the eye of the beholder.

-A few years ago, Newsweek made a video montage of how Hollywood’s standard of beauty has changed over the past 80 years:
+A few years ago, CNN made a video montage of how beauty standards have changed over the last few thousand years:

 Notice how the shape of face, hair color, style and even eyebrow thickness changes back and forth over time.